wp-plugins/p3-profiler/readme.txt

 7. Keep a history of your performance scans, compare your current performance with your previous performance.
 8. Full in-app help documentation
 9. Send a summary of your performance profile via e-mail.
 If you want to show your developer, site admin, hosting support, or a plugin developer what's going on with your site, this is good way to start the conversation.
+10. Use the advanced settings to activate debug mode, control cache busting, or lock down profiling to a set of IP addresses.
+11. View the debug log on the help page to help troubleshoot if P3 isn't recording properly.

 == Installation ==
 Automatic installation